Fact: In my entire life, I’ve only cried once at a tourist attraction.

 5. Hogwarts Model

-And lastly, the grand finale… The model of Hogwarts!
+And lastly, the grand finale of the Harry Potter set tour… The model of Hogwarts!
 This one here is a real showstopper.
 A walkway surrounding the model allows you to view it from all angles, taking in the fine details of this wonderful school.
 For many Harry Potter fans, seeing the castle like this is a dream come true.
 Now, if only it were real!

-At the end of the tour, just before the entrance of the gift shop, you will see this wonderfully beautiful quote appear on the screen:
+At the end of the tour, just before the entrance of the Harry Potter Studio Tour Shop, you will see this wonderfully beautiful quote appear on the screen:

 It was at this point that I began to bawl.
 I couldn’t help it!
 Everything that I loved about the series had been shown to me in the past few hours, and for that short period of time, I got to live out my dream of seeing the magical world that made my childhood.
 Messy and gross, I walked into the gift shop, which was a massive treasure trove of things you never knew you wanted or needed.
 Wands for every character?
 I’ll take 100.